-Sprint car champion Donny Schatz never would consider himself a historian, but the accomplishments he’s earned during the past decade have etched his name in the history books as one of short-track racing’s best.
+Sprint-car champion Donny Schatz never would consider himself a historian, but the accomplishments he’s earned during the past dozen seasons have etched his name in the history books as one of short-track racing’s best.

 Schatz, the driver of the No. 15 STP/ Armor All/Chevrolet Performance J&J for Tony Stewart Racing (TSR), continues to build his legacy while competing in the World of Outlaws (WoO) STP Sprint Car Series.
-The WoO, which started in 1978 to organize the most talented sprint car racers, has tested many competitors through the years.
+The WoO, which started in 1978 to organize the most talented Sprint-car racers, has tested many competitors through the years.
 Schatz worked tirelessly to reach champion status, earning his stripes as a young rookie and climbing the mountain in a sport dominated by iconic figures.
-After following four straight championships with a pair of second-place finishes, Schatz, 35, reclaimed the top position in 2012 by picking up his fifth WoO crown.
-So he again finds himself in the category of “hunted” in his quest to claim a sixth WoO championship, and the fierce competitor is motivated to work as hard as he can to continue setting the pace in his 17th season with “The Greatest Show on Dirt.”
+After earning his fifth series championship in 2012, Schatz, 36, posted a career-best 23 WoO A-Feature victories and came up just 14 points short of securing a sixth WoO crown in 2013.
+So he again finds himself in the category of “hunter” in his quest to claim a sixth WoO championship, and the fierce competitor is motivated by narrowly missing a chance to put an exclamation point on an incredible 2013 campaign and undoubtedly will work harder than ever to continue setting the pace in his 18th season with “The Greatest Show on Dirt.”

 Fargo, N.D., resident Schatz knows it wasn’t easy getting to this point in his career.
 His job is to sit behind the wheel of a 1,250-pound, 800-plus-horsepower, open-wheel winged sprint car close to 80 nights a year and perform at his best every night.
 He learned the fundamentals of becoming a WoO champion by spending many grueling years chasing sprint car legends Steve Kinser, Swindell and Mark Kinser around dirt tracks all across America.
 Those lessons not only allowed Schatz to reach the sport’s pinnacle after the 2006 season, but they helped him continue to be a driver to beat at every WoO event.